Van Jefferson Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Season Stats

-- This season Jefferson has caught 50 passes on 89 targets for 802 yards and six touchdowns, averaging 47.2 yards per game.
+- Jefferson's stat line this year shows 50 grabs for 802 yards and six touchdowns.
+He averages 47.2 receiving yards per game and has been targeted 89 times.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Bengals.